vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_repository_registry.md

-# Manage Internal Repositories in vSphere Integrated Containers Registry
+# Manage Internal Repositories in Projects

 You can access the list of internal repositories that users have pushed to a project.
 You can browse repositories to see the different tags applied to images in the repository.
 You can also delete a repository or a tag in a repository.